How To Ship Bulk Aggregate Screening Units

 • Mark Lifting Points (durable, clearly visible)

-• Packaging/Crating (steel, wood, specialized containers; appropriate dunnage & securing materials)
+• Packaging/Crating (steel, wood, specialised containers; appropriate dunnage & securing materials)

 • Prepare Detailed Cargo Specifications (weight, dimensions, lifting points)